-As autumn progresses, many people are raking up their fallen leaves to dispose of them, some might put them in the garbage disposal or compost them or sometimes burn them.
+As autumn progresses, many people are raking up their fallen leaves to dispose of them; some might put them in the garbage disposal, compost them, or sometimes burn them.
 Is burning leaves bad for the environment?

 It’s best not to burn your fallen leaves, though, because it is more harmful to the environment than leaving them where they fall.